swiftlang/swift/docs/OptimizationTips.rst

 ---------------------------------------------------------------------

 Note, ``Unmanaged<T>._withUnsafeGuaranteedRef`` is not a public API and will go away in the future.
-Therefore, don't use it in code that you can not change in the future.
+Therefore, don't use it in code that you cannot change in the future.

 In performance-critical code you can choose to use unmanaged references.
 The